How to use Stable Diffusion

 Is Stable Diffusion AI Free?

 Stable Diffusion is free to use when running on your own Windows or Mac machines.
-An online service will likely cost you a modest fee because someone needs to provide you with the hardware to run on.
+An online service will cost you a modest fee.

 What Can Stable Diffusion Do?